Health Insurance

 My plan is not grandfathered, but it does not comply with the ACA’s requirements.
 Can I still keep it?

-In November 2013, the Obama Administration announced a transitional policy that would permit certain policyholders to keep their 2013 coverage for another year if the plan did not comply with certain ACA reforms.
-On January 19, 2021, CMS/CCIIO extended this transitional policy to allow the renewal of these plans for policy years beginning up to October 1, 2022, as long as the policies do not extend beyond January 1, 2023.
+In November 2013, the Obama Administration announced a transitional policy that would permit certain policyholders to keep their 2013 coverage if the plan did not comply with certain ACA reforms.
+On March 23, 2022, CMS/CCIIO extended this transitional policy to allow the renewal of these plans for policy years and will remain in effect until CMS announces that all such coverage must come into compliance with the specified requirements.
 These transitional plans may not be sold as new plans.

 Do consumers have to re-enroll annually?